dmja233/jackey_daniel_624/yaz-grep-apt.md

 SSH keys not working right?

 ## YAZ/YAZ Client
+* ```yaz-client``` connects to a library database to search the database for resources.
-*This is the weird syntax where the operator comes before the terms, like @and @attr 1=4 "information" @attr 1=21 "library science
+* This is the weird syntax where the operator comes before the terms, like @and @attr 1=4 "information" @attr 1=21 "library science
 * 1=4 is for Title, 1=21 is for Subject, and 1=1 is for Author
 * Use ```yaz-marcdump``` to convert MARC files into JSON
 * ```Open``` to connect to a Library OPAC